 Calibration of the sensor is also automated and carried out within a CMM software programme.
 A new surface finish calibration artefact (SFA) is mounted on the MRS rack and is measured using the SFP1 probe.
 Software then adjusts parameters within the probe in accordance with the artefact's calibrated value.

-- New sensor allows fully automated surface finish measurement on co-ordinate measuring machines (CMMs) [172kB]
+- News release: New sensor allows fully automated surface finish measurement on co-ordinate measuring machines (CMMs) [172kB]

 - New sensor allows fully automated surface finish measurement on co-ordinate measuring machines (CMMs) [141kB]